FLOIP/flow-builder/README.md

 ## Usage

-To begin, you can create a new flow by visiting X. From there, you can either start with a blank flow (a flow without blocks) and get editing:
+To begin, you can create a new flow by visiting [localhost:8080/trees/create](http://localhost:8080/trees/create).
+From there, you can either start with a blank flow (a flow without blocks) and get editing:

 ![Flow without blocks](./docs/images/screenshot-no-blocks.png)